Registering as a fuel retailer

 Fuel Price Reporting Code of Practice

-The Fuel Price Reporting Code of Practice, made under the Australian Consumer Law (Tasmania) 2020, requires all Tasmanian fuel retailers be registered and notify their fuel price information.
+The Australian Consumer Law (Tasmania) (Code of Practice for Fuel Price Reporting) Regulations 2020, made under the Australian Consumer Law (Tasmania) Act 2010, requires all Tasmanian fuel retailers be registered and notify their fuel price information.

 Submitting fuel prices